stevenmwise/MatlabReactionDiffusion/README.md

 # MatlabReactionDiffusion
-Some reaction diffusion codes in Matlab
+Some reaction diffusion codes in Matlab.
+These were originally provided for my students in Math 578 at the University of Tennessee.